 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-iM Bank's score of 37 is lower than 100% of the industry.
+iM Bank's score of 37 is higher than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 iM Bank, headquartered in South Korea (KR), currently does not have specific carbon emissions data available for the most recent year.
 The bank is a current subsidiary of DGB Financial Group Co., Ltd., which may influence its climate commitments and emissions reporting.
 As part of its climate strategy, iM Bank inherits reduction initiatives and targets from its parent company, DGB Financial Group Co., Ltd. However, there are no documented reduction targets or specific climate pledges available for iM Bank at this time.
 The absence of emissions data and reduction commitments suggests that the bank may still be in the early stages of formalising its climate action strategy.
 In the context of the financial industry, it is increasingly important for institutions like iM Bank to establish clear carbon reduction targets and transparent reporting practices to align with global climate goals.
 As the bank develops its sustainability framework, it may look to adopt industry-standard practices and targets, potentially cascading further commitments from DGB Financial Group in the future.